cacct

 performance metrics for a given compute unit, project, and/or user.
 It has been largely

-inspired by SLURM's sacct
+inspired by SLURM's sacct tool, and the API

-resembles that of sacct
+resembles that of sacct.

-identifies the current username from their Linux UID.
+cacct identifies the current username from their Linux UID.
 Thus, for cacct

-to work correctly, the user's UID must be the same on the machine where cacct
+to work correctly, the user's UID must be the same on the machine where cacct is

 executed and in the CEEMS API server database.